[Survey] Loneliness Tripled During COVID-19 & Social Distancing

 “My significant other visited me on my birthday a few weeks ago.
 She baked me a quiche and we had a nice breakfast together before I left for work, with a glass sliding door between us and careful handling of any utensils passed from one side to the other.
 It was incredibly kind of her, and it alleviated my loneliness a little, and I was extremely grateful for the gesture.” – Survey respondent from California

-As part of our ongoing Roots Of Loneliness Project, we wanted to find out more about the ways that social distancing and shelter-in-place orders affected people’s feelings of loneliness during the COVID-19 pandemic.
+As part of our ongoing Roots Of Loneliness Project that outlines over 100 types of loneliness, we wanted to find out more about the ways that social distancing and shelter-in-place orders affected people’s feelings of loneliness during the COVID-19 pandemic.

 Before the pandemic, loneliness was on the rise and had already been labeled as its own “epidemic.”